List of San Jose Sharks broadcasters: Radio

-KUFX is the official radio station for the San Jose Sharks of the National Hockey League.
-In a 2006 column, a writer for the San Jose Mercury News noted that he could only listen to a broadcast of a Stanley Cup playoff game on KUFX since his cable company did not carry OLN (later Versus, now NBC Sports Network), which had exclusive television rights to the game.
+KFOX was the official radio station for the San Jose Sharks of the National Hockey League until 2021, when the Sharks announced the launch of the Sharks Audio Network, a digital-only platform that would carry all Sharks games.
+In a 2006 column, a writer for the San Jose Mercury News noted that he could only listen to a broadcast of a Stanley Cup playoff game on KFOX since his cable company did not carry OLN (later Versus, now NBC Sports Network), which had exclusive television rights to the game.
 That situation, he noted, provided an ironic twist to him living in the technology-rich Silicon Valley.

-From 1997 to 2000, KARA was the flagship station for the Sharks before KUFX took over in 2000.
+From 1997 to 2000, KARA was the flagship station for the Sharks before KFOX took over in 2000.